Introduction to this Section 101 (Patentable Subject Matter Eligibility) Index

 Similarly, almost every invention can be describe in an abstract manner.
 In other words, it is almost always possible to identify an abstract idea that lies behind every patentable idea.
 Even though one may not obtain a patent on the abstract idea itself, one can get a patent on a particular application of that abstract idea.

 While these distinctions are understandable, it can be very difficult to distinguish between a patent claim that is attempting to cover an abstract idea or a natural phenomenon (which is not eligible for patent protection) and a patent claim that is attempting to cover a patentable application of that same idea or phenomenon.
 The Supreme Court’s decisions in Mayo and Alice laid out a test for making this determination.
 In the ideal world, application of this Alice/Mayo test (often referred to within BitLaw as just the Alice test) should allow one to determine when a claim should be rejected for being directed to the statutory exception, and when the claim should be granted as being directed to a patent-eligible application of that exception.
+This test is described in some detail in our Section 101 Guidance.
 Unfortunately, the test is very amorphous, which means that it is difficult to apply and can lead to seemingly contradictory results in the court cases that apply the test.

 This index attempts to collect all the source materials and analysis that one should need to apply the Alice test.
-Readers are encouraged to read through the summary of the MPEP sections set forth below.
-These sections of the MPEP were first published in January of 2018 and set forth the US Patent Office's best understanding of how to apply the Alice test.
+Readers are encouraged to read through the summary of the MPEP sections.
+These sections of the MPEP were revised in June of 2020 and set forth the US Patent Office's best understanding of how to apply the Alice test.
 Of course, the MPEP is written for patent examiners and not patent applicants, and therefore does not provide many suggestions as to how to convince the patent office to allow a patent claim once it has been subject to a Section 101 rejection.
 That is why we have created a comprehensive Guidance Section dealing with Section 101, which is outlined below.
 In this Guidance, we focus in on the test that Supreme Court and Federal Circuit have set forth (which should be the test used by the PTO, but frequently is not).

 This test requires comparing the fact situation being analyzed to other court decisions that have applied the test.
 Finding the best, most analogous case, is therefore an important part of applying the Alice test.
 The Section 101 Case Law Index therefore presents most of the precedential opinions of the Federal Circuit and the Supreme Court that have applied the Alice test.
 The cases are provided in a searchable, sortable table, allowing users to quickly focus in on the most relevant cases that have reached a desired conclusion.
 Finally, the US Patent Office has created examples to help explain to examiners how the Alice test should be applied.
 These tests have been separated and presented below for easier searching and application when generated arguments during patent prosecution in front of the Patent Office.